• Skip to primary navigation

 • 1 (8-ounce) block cream cheese softened

-To make it, start by preheating your oven to 350 degrees Fahrenheit.
+To make it, preheat your oven to 350 degrees Fahrenheit.
 Lightly spray a 9×13-inch baking dish with nonstick cooking spray.

-Combine the remaining eggs, cream cheese, and powder sugar in the mixer bowl and beat until smooth.
+Combine the remaining eggs, cream cheese, and powdered sugar in the mixer bowl and beat until smooth.
 Spread the cream cheese mixture over the cake batter.

 Bake on the center rack for 35-40 minutes until golden brown.